 Building movement size, strength and impact is of clear interest to campaigners.
 Recent work by academics in the field of peacebuilding and civil resistance provides new ways of looking at and achieving ‘scale’.

-In a 2020 article, available for download below, Charla Burnett and Karen Ross define ‘scaling up’ as “a process of increasing the potential for positive impact at a higher level or scope than it currently is.”
+In a 2020 article which originally appeared in Interface: A journal for and about social movements, and is available for download below, Charla Burnett and Karen Ross define ‘scaling up’ as “a process of increasing the potential for positive impact at a higher level or scope than it currently is.”
 (Burnett & Ross, 2020: 560) The concepts and framework involved go beyond just measuring scale in terms of movement size to consider the improvements, growth, impact and capacity that can flow from positive changes in internal and external movement learning, communication, framing, and engagement.

 The research the pair have undertaken, in concert with Yuliya Raschupkina and Darren Kew, draws on close to 200 sources, including nonviolence manuals and case studies regarding peacebuilding and civil resistance.
 Their insights have relevance beyond these fields and are useful for activists working with a range of issues.